ComplexSecurity/knowledge-base/docs/cryptography/xor.md

 - Example: `plaintext XOR key = ciphertext`, and then `ciphertext XOR key = plaintext`.
 - This is effective when the key is random, used only once (one-time pad), and is as long as the plaintext.

-In software, XOR is used to [[Obfuscation (KB)|obfuscate]] code or data to hide its purpose or content from users or analysis tools.
+In software, XOR is used to [obfuscate](../security/obfuscation.md) code or data to hide its purpose or content from users or analysis tools.
 This can protect software from reverse engineering.
 XOR is a fundamental operation in many cryptographic hash functions, contributing to their ability to create a unique hash value from input data.

 XOR is used in some algorithms for generating pseudo-random numbers, which are important in various cryptographic applications.